This post has kindly been supported by The Hatch Chile Store. All thoughts and opinions are my own.

-- When the fajitas are done, remove from the oven and sprinkle with freshly chopped cilantro.
+- When the fajitas are done, remove them from the oven and sprinkle them with freshly chopped cilantro.
 Place a few spoonfuls of fajita filling into tortillas and drizzle cream sauce over the top.
 Garnish with limes and avocado.

 You may wonder why I add soy sauce to my fajitas- it’s a secret ingredient for extra moist and delicious meat!
 The saltiness of the soy sauce in the marinade acts like a brine for the meat- seasoning it but also helping to keep it moist when it cooks.